-The liability for gross unrecognized tax benefits related to uncertain tax positions was \$1.1 million as of December 31, 2021.
+The liability for gross unrecognized tax benefits related to uncertain tax positions was \$1.6 million as of December 31, 2022.
 See Note 7, "Income Taxes", to the Consolidated Financial Statements contained in this report for income tax related information.

-As of December 31, 2021, the balance of the deemed repatriation tax payable imposed by the U.S. Tax Cuts and Jobs Act of 2017 (the Act") was \$182,000, which we expect to pay by the end of 2022.
+As of December 31, 2022, the balance of the deemed repatriation tax payable imposed by the U.S. Tax Cuts and Jobs Act of 2017 was \$82,000, which we expect to pay in the next year.